sernaferna/ds-wireframes/README.md

 This is just a library with common code.
 It exposes commonly used type definitions that are returned from APIs but also used in the UI app, some error handling code that is used by both of the APIs, and anything else that could be refactored out so that the same code wasn't being written multiple times.

-Some _very_ basic **Jest** unit cases were added, for some helper functions.

-## refparse
+### Bible Reference/OSIS Parsing

-A library for parsing and working with Bible passage references.
+Part of the common functionality is a library of functions for parsing and working with Bible passage references.
 It can:

 - Determine if a reference is **valid**; e.g.
   - `James 1:19` is valid